gilatoes/arduino-optiga-trust-x/README.md

 Please check settings for your specific platform, if you want to improve the performance of the hashing function.

+### getCertificate, getUniqueID
+getCertificate and getUniqueID demonstrate examples of retrievieng various properties of the OPTIGA™ Trust X Chip.
+As well as these examples the developer can also call getCurrentLimit/setCurrentLimit in order to get or modify the current limitation of the chip (varies from 5mA by default to maximum 15mA)

 ### calculateSignVerifySign
 calculateSignVerifySign demonstrates signature generation and signature verification methods of the library.
 This example shows two modes of operation: